apache/ozone/hadoop-hdds/docs/content/design/s3_hcfs.md

 Proposed behavior:

- * `ozone.om.enable.intermediate.dirs=true`: shold work without error
+ * `ozone.om.enable.intermediate.dirs=true`: should work without error
  * `ozone.om.enable.filesystem.paths=true`: should work without error.

 This is an `ofs`/`o3fs` question not an S3.
 The directory created in the first step shouldn't block the creation of the file.
 This can be a **mandatory** normalization for `mkdir` directory creation.
 As it's an HCFS operation, s3 is not affected.
 Entries created from S3 can be visible from s3 without any problem.